rails/rails/guides/source/active_record_multiple_databases.md

 Second, the username for the writers and replicas should be different, and the replica user's permissions should be set to only read and not write.

-When using a replica database you need to add a `replica: true` entry to the replica in the `database.yml`.
+When using a replica database, you need to add a `replica: true` entry to the replica in the `database.yml`.
 This is because Rails otherwise has no way of knowing which one is a replica and which one is the writer.

-Lastly, for new writer databases you need to set the `migrations_paths` to the directory where you will store migrations for that database.
+Lastly, for new writer databases, you need to set the `migrations_paths` to the directory where you will store migrations for that database.
 We'll look more at `migrations_paths` later on in this guide.